Our hosts pick their favorite podcasting moments from 2022 with a variety of fun and informative guests.

 Espen Aareskjold 36:25

 That’s a good question.
 I think I think some of the times I just say maybe it’s my fault, because I put the training program that’s too ambitious.
-And then other times, the cost is quite clear, is back to to just putting things into perspective, if we have a workout or a training session that that’s going to be planned to increase your view of Max, then we know you need to be have a status be being like, also in a state of mind could dig dig deep enough, because those sessions are really hard.
-Another thing that we use a lot is we spoke scale.
-So for instance, if I can take a view to max session, then I say with the first first interval, then you should probably reach 15 on Boxing Day.
+And then other times, the cost is quite clear, is back to just putting things into perspective, if we have a workout or a training session that’s going to be planned to increase your vO2 max, then we know you need to be – have a status be being like, also in a state of mind, could dig deep enough, because those sessions are really hard.
+Another thing that we use a lot is we spoke scale – so for instance, if I can take a vO2 max session, then I say with the first interval, then you should probably reach 15 on box day.

 Trevor Connor 37:16

-Okay, so this clip, I titled it truly practical advice.
-This is an episode that we did with Lauren Valley about cross training.
+Okay, so this clip, I titled it “truly practical advice”.
+This is an episode that we did with Lauren Vallee about cross training.
 So it’s about cyclists running and runners getting on the bike.
-And something that you know, we often sit down and evaluate or episodes how that go.
-And quite often we make the comment.
-We threw a ton of science in there, we brought in a lot of concepts.
+And something that, you know, we often sit down and evaluate our episodes how that go and quite often we make the comment, we threw a ton of science in there, we brought in a lot of concepts.
 We didn’t get nearly enough practical advice.
-What was fun about this episode was his episode was just a giant, let’s give tons and tons of practical stuff.
-And she got to hear is what cyclists should be doing when they run and why cyclists tend to run wrong.
+What was fun about this episode was this episode was just a giant “let’s give tons and tons of practical stuff” and she got to here is what cyclists should be doing when they run and why cyclists tend to run wrong.
 And we were doing this right when I was getting into my month of running.
-And I started applying what she did
+And I started applying what she did.

 Trevor Connor 38:07